run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     __Resolution for 403 HTTP Error__

-    Run `kubectl get pods -n runai` identify the `agent` pod, see that it's running, and review its logs.
+    Run: `kubectl get pods -n runai`, identify the `agent` pod, see that it's running, and review its logs.

 ???
 "New Job button is not showing"
     __Symptom:__ The `New Job` button on the top right of the Job list does not show.